Dunfermline (district): History

-Outwith the main town, the district encompassed port towns on the Firth of Forth, other coastal villages and numerous inland settlements west of Dunfermline, plus further territory east of the M90 motorway including Kelty, the Benarty villages and the towns of Cowdenbeath and Lochgelly.
-Its northern borders were with Clackmannan district in the Central region and Perth and Kinross district in the Tayside region.
+Apart from the main built-up area of Dunfermline itself, the district therefore also included port towns on the Firth of Forth, other coastal villages and numerous inland settlements west of Dunfermline, plus further territory east of the M90 motorway including Kelty, the Benarty villages and the towns of Cowdenbeath and Lochgelly.
+The district's northern borders were with Clackmannan district in the Central region and Perth and Kinross district in the Tayside region.

 The Local Government etc. (Scotland) Act 1994 abolished all of the districts and regions.
-Fife was retained as a single unitary council area, headquartered in Glenrothes as the regional council had also been.
+Fife became a single unitary council area, headquartered in Glenrothes as the regional council had also been.
 Similar boundaries as those of Dunfermline district have since been re-used for some purposes such as local economic planning, tourism, and in the post-2005 Dunfermline and West Fife (UK Parliament constituency), although rarely including the settlements east of the M90.

+Political control

+The first election to the district council was held in 1974, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 16 May 1975.
+Throughout the council's existence the Labour Party held a majority of the seats.

+Premises

+The council was based at Dunfermline City Chambers at 3 Bridge Street in Dunfermline, which had been completed in 1879 for the former Dunfermline Town Council.